rtgarden/minecraftacademy/starthere/basicfighting.md

 zombie seiges used to be the norm in the game: if you stay in a village overnight or stay

-within (x) blocks of a village extra zombies will spawn and attack the village and villagers (and you).
+within (128) blocks of a village extra zombies will spawn and attack the village and villagers (and you).
 Zombies attack

-villagers within (16) blocks
+villagers within (30) blocks, and may seige if the village has 40+ villagers.